inorrr/cousera_learning/generative_ai_with_large_language_models/notes.md

 - Each token ID in the vocabulary is matched to a multi-dimensional vector, and the intuition is that these vectors learn to encode the meaning and context of individual tokens in the input sequence
 - there are many set of heads(self attention), each self-attention head will learn a different aspect of language.

+#### Generating text with transformers
+Example: translation (sequence to sequence task) from French to English
+1. First, you'll tokenize the input words using this same tokenizer that was used to train the network.
+2. These tokens are then added into the input on the encoder side of the network, passed through the embedding layer, and then fed into the multi-headed attention layers.
+3. The outputs of the multi-headed attention layers are fed through a feed-forward network to the output of the encoder.
+4. At this point, the data that leaves the encoder is a deep representation of the structure and meaning of the input sequence.
+5. This representation is inserted into the middle of the decoder to influence the decoder's self-attention mechanisms.
+6. Next, a start of sequence token is added to the input of the decoder.
+This triggers the decoder to predict the next token, which it does based on the contextual understanding that it's being provided from the encoder.
+7. The output of the decoder's self-attention layers gets passed through the decoder feed-forward network and through a final softmax output layer.
+At this point, we have our first token

 ### LLM pre-training and scaling laws

 ## Module 2: Fine-tuning and evaluating large language models